costajob/ruby-app-servers/README.md

 Passenger has the best latency of the pack.

 ### Dependencies
-All of the application servers, but for Unicorn, depends on the *rack* gem.
+All of the application servers, but for Unicorn, depends on the Rack gem.
 Puma and Passenger have no other runtime dependencies.
 Unicorn and Thin depends on other two gems, in particular Thin is coupled with the heavyweight Eventmachine gem.

 ### Configuration
 Passenger could run in production without any particular changes.
 Integration with both Nginx and Apache is a breeze thanks to the wizard installation.
 Passenger and Thin provide commands to start and stop the server, while Puma relies on a separate bin (pumactl).
-Unicorn configuration is the more *hardcore* of the bucket, but allows low level interaction with the application.
+Unicorn configuration is the more *hardcore* of the bucket.

 ### Threads vs processes vs reactor
-I was able to squeeze some throughtput from Puma by using JRuby and its threads-pool model.
+I was able to squeeze some throughput from Puma by using JRuby and its threads-pool model.
 Said that the performance gap of the pre-forking model is not so large on my workstation and JVM consumes much more memory than MRI processes.
 Reactor pattern has proven to not perform nicely on Ruby compared with faster languages, for example [Node.js](https://nodejs.org/en/).

 ### The future
 By supporting [CoW](https://en.wikipedia.org/wiki/Copy-on-write) Ruby application servers based the pre-forking model have finally pretty decent performance.
-*Ruby 3.0* will be aimed to be 3x faster and to offer a better concurrency model: between these two features i will pick the former, since pre-forking has proven to grant parallelism quite nicely.
+*Ruby 3.0* will be aimed to be 3x faster and to offer a better concurrency model: between these two features i will pick the former, parallelism can be obtained by pre-forking in a painless way.